 2pm.
 Depart Auckland airport aboard Air Chathams flight.
 Chatham island time is 45 minutes ahead of 'mainland' time and arrival is scheduled for 5.15pm.
 We will be met on arrival and after a quick photo stop at the Bluffs arrive at Chathams Hotel for dinner and accommodation for 7 nights.
 Enjoy a welcome dinner including succulent local crayfish tonight.

 Day 2.
-Friday or Sunday CHATHAM ISLAND (BLD)
+Sunday CHATHAM ISLAND (BLD)

 Today we explore the 'Wild West' including Wharekauri, Cape Young with its layered basalt rocks, Maunganui Stone Cottage, Waitangi West cattle station, Splatter Rock, Cape Young, and Port Hutt in Whangaroa Harbour.
 See the remains of the Thomas Currell, a minesweeper in the 2nd world war and now home great bird life.
 Also do a bit of bird spotting for the Chatham Islands Oyster Catcher.
 A picnic lunch is included, and dinner at the hotel.

 Day 3.
-Saturday or Monday CHATHAM ISLAND (BLD)
+Monday CHATHAM ISLAND (BLD)